 Fifteen minutes into his set at SUGAR, both Bootsy Collins and Sting are on stage with him.
 The crowd is screaming.
 It’s amazing!
 Suddenly, Prince calls on Lourdis for a duet.
 TAKE ME WITH YOU.
 But she’s so much taller.
 She has to contort herself to sing with him on the same mic and it looks awkward.
 Must feel that way, too.
 And then he invites Chaka.
 Her mane takes up half the tiny stage by itself, but she’s a much better fit for him.
 Chaka doesn’t play nice, though.
 She drowns everyone else out.
-Lourdis takes a step back.
+Lourdis steps back.
 She’s pissed.

 Prince lives to perform.
 He really does.
 He gives us another full, hour-long performance, after the two-plus hours he did at Radio City!
 Finally, sweaty and gorgeous, he hops off the stage and what?
 He plops himself right next to me.
-But Lourdis…still salty about Chaka, she turns her back to him.
+But Lourdis…still salty about Chaka, turns her back to him.
 She pretends to ignore us as Prince sips champagne from my glass and we chat about my photo shoot in a few hours with the celebrated Richie Street.
 I should be at home catching some zzzz’s but instead, here I am.
 “I might stop by,” he says.
 “But listen.
 We’re going roller skating after this.
 I’ve got some cars outside.
 Hop into one.”

 I should drag my ass home.
 I know it.
 But we’re outside and Lourdis is flagging down a cab.
 She’s calling it a night.
 Are you kidding me?
 Why is she acting this way?
 Turning down his invitation to party just blows my mind.
 Especially having no idea what he may do at the rink.
 He may even give her another chance to perform.
 So much for that, though.
 I’ll catch you later with that attitude, chica.
 Waving goodbye, I wait for the chauffeur to come around and open the door to the white limo parked at the curb.
 I’m going to the rink.
 Okay?